 The concept design shows the general outline of what will be built on the site.
 There may be some parts that need to be adjusted, however, the connection to the park, beach, township and the essential elements will be the same in terms of the size and facilities provided.
 The internal layout has yet to be determined and will be worked through with operators and other stakeholders.
 The red poles shown in the images are placeholders for carved pou to express local stories of significance.

 We live in an ever-changing coastal environment, and the preferred location for the Gateway building is not immune to future changes.
 Because of this, we have made a pragmatic decision to ensure the building can be relocated should the environment change or we need to respond to future growth.

 The large expansive decked areas with seating, shade and shelter will provide spaces for the community to use and enjoy.
-The allocation of the interior space within the 235 m² will be determined through the detailed design phase but it is envisaged that approximately 85m² will be needed for biosecurity checks and 75m² will be used for the visitor centre.
-Space will also need to be allocated for bathroom facilities and stores.
+The allocation and design of the interior space within the 235 m² will be determined through the detailed design phase but it is envisaged that approximately 85m² will be needed for biosecurity checks and 75m² will be used for the visitor centre.
+Space will also be allocated for bathroom facilities and stores.